Cool People Rebel Against Authority

 , anyway?".
 Indeed, deconstructions

 of this trope are becoming more and more common.
-Some works may point out that acting 'rebellious' to be cool is actually just another way to conform.
+Some works may point out that acting 'rebellious' to be cool is just another way to conform to a different authority.
 Others might portray the rebel as a needlessly belligerent and pretentious douchebag.
 They might also remind us that "The Man

 " is capable of good things (Governments protect people and provide services while big businesses produce things and hire people) as well as bad.
 This Values Dissonance

 can result in audiences Rooting for the Empire

 .
 See also Silly Rabbit, Cynicism Is for Losers!